Cyabonga/QA-Take-Home-Assessment-1/README.md

 2. To start the application, run `python qa_interview.py`
 3. Visit `localhost:6464` in your browser.

-## QA Requirments for you to impement
+## QA Requirements for you to implement

 1. Write a locator (CSS selector/XPath) for the red form validation styling
 2. Find the console message printed
-3. Write a Selenium script to test that the factorial of 5 is 120
+3. Write a Selenium script to test that the factorial of 7 is 5040
 4. Figure out the API call being made along with the headers and parameters sent
 5. Write a bug report
 6. Document a test case
+7. Include test coverage
+8. Add any documentation that might be necessary to explain your process, include this in a file in the repo.

 ## How to submit